Different Types of RF Ablation Therapy for Chronic Pain

-Lateral branch neurotomy, or lateral branch ablation, occurs when RF currents are used to numb the nerves carrying pain from the sacroiliac joints, which are located in the pelvis next to the bottom of the spine.
-Lateral branch nerves do not control any movement or muscles in the arms or legs; therefore, numbness of these nerves will most likely not pose a threat to muscle movement or contractions.
+Lateral branch neurotomy, or lateral branch ablation, is when RF current is used to burn the nerves carrying pain from the sacroiliac joint.
+The sacroiliac joints connects the bottom of the spine to the pelvis on each side.
+Lateral branch nerves do not control any movement or muscles in the arms or legs; therefore, burning of these nerves will most likely not pose a threat to muscle movement or contractions.

 3. Thermal or Conventional

-Thermal or conventional RF ablation occurs when a RF current that is sent to the nerves causes energy to accumulate in nearby tissues.
-This energy is converted into a heat source and creates a lesion on the nerve, blocking it from sending pain signals.
+Thermal or conventional RF ablation occurs when a radiofrequency current runs through an electrode, placed by a nerve, creating thermal energy.
+This heat creates a lesion, destroying the nerve, and blocking it from sending pain signals.

-Pulsed ablation is similar to thermal ablation; however, it uses a higher voltage, which allows the RF energy dissipates easier and generates less heat.
-During pulsed ablation, the nerve remains intact while shocks are sent to selective A-delta and C-fiber pain conductors.
+Pulsed ablation is similar to thermal ablation.
+However, it uses a higher voltage, which allows the RF energy dissipates easier and generates less heat.
+Pulsed ablation may be used without worry of producing a loss of movement or sensation.

-Water-cooled, or cooled RF, includes actively cooling a continuous flow of water by using a multi-channel electrode that prevents the RF current through a method that reaches temperatures as high as thermal or conventional ablation.
-This process creates a more complete and larger lesion to avoid the nerve from sending out painful signals.
+Water-cooled or cooled RF, uses active cooling via a continuous flow of water, in a multi-channel electrode, to prevent temperature reaching as high as conventional ablation.
+This process creates a thorough and larger lesion, which prevents the nerve from sending out painful signals.

 Is a process that offers long-term relief to patients.
 It works by sending radio frequency currents to affected nerves through a cooled electrode that is inserted in the skin through imagery guidance.
 The electrical currents interrupt the pain signals sent to the brain.
 It is especially effective at treating sacroiliac joint pain.